Edited by humans. Written by AI. How our editing works

 Bustamante describes the CIA recruitment process as invasive and prolonged, seeking candidates who can keep secrets and demonstrate moral flexibility.
 This process is not unlike some corporate hiring practices, which probe deeply into candidates' pasts to assess their fit within the company culture.

-From an HR perspective, I’ve observed that organizations often value discretion and loyalty, sometimes valuing these traits over technical skills.
+Organizations often value discretion and loyalty, sometimes valuing these traits over technical skills.
 It's a reminder that the right cultural fit can sometimes outweigh an impressive resume.

 Moral Flexibility in Espionage and Work